-White House acted to 'lock down' Trump-Ukraine call records - whistleblower
+Whistleblower complaint describes White House cover-up on Trump-Ukraine scandal

 Maguire said he had not immediately released the report out of concern for “executive privilege,” a legal doctrine protecting certain executive branch communications.

-“I am not familiar with any prior instances where a whistleblower complaint touched on such complicated and sensitive issues including executive privilege.
-I believe that this matter is unprecedented,” Maguire said.
+“I am not familiar with any prior instances where a whistleblower complaint touched on such complicated and sensitive issues including executive privilege,” Maguire said.

 Maguire said he did not know who the whistleblower was and that he would work to ensure the individual’s anonymity is protected and that the individual not face retaliation.